• Skip to primary navigation

 • Use almond extract in place of vanilla.
 Want to double down on the almond flavor?
 Swap in half as much almond extract for the vanilla.

-• Swap out the strawberries and strawberry jam for a different fruit of your choosing.
+• Swap out the strawberries and strawberry jam for a different fruit or pastry cream of your choosing.
 If you are allergic to strawberries, don’t like them, or can’t find any good ones at the store, make an executive decision and swap in another fruit in its place.
 Raspberries, blackberries, blueberries, currants, figs, apricots… the options are endless!

 • Make a large format strawberry tart instead of mini tartlets.
 Have a tart pan but no mini tart rings?
 No problem!
 Simply make a regular-sized strawberry tart instead.